Cones of special cycles of codimension 2 on orthogonal Shimura varieties: Introduction

 We briefly recall some properties of cones, referring to Section~\ref{sec;backgrcones} for a more detailed explanation.
 Let~$\cone$ be a cone in a finite dimensional vector space~$V$ over~$\QQ$.
 We say that~$\cone$ is \emph{pointed} if it contains no lines.
 The~\emph{$\RR$-closure}~$\overline{\cone}$ is the topological closure of~$\cone$ in~$V_\RR$.
 We say that~$\cone$ is \emph{rational} if~$\overline{\cone}$ may be generated over~$\RR$ by a subset of the rational space~$V$.
 The cone~$\cone$ is \emph{polyhedral} if~$\cone=\langle\gencone\rangle_{\QQ_{\ge0}}$, for some finite set of generators~$\gencone$.

 It is a direct consequence of~\cite{brmo} that the cone of rank one special cycles~${\cone'}_{\!\!
 X}$ has a unique accumulation ray, and that such ray is internal in the $\RR$-closure of~${\cone'}_{\!\!
 X}$.
 The cone~$\cone_{X}$ has a more interesting, although intricate, geometry, as shown by the following result.
 We denote by~$M^k_1$ the space of weight~$k$ elliptic modular forms. \begin{thm} Let $X$ be an orthogonal Shimura variety associated to an even unimodular lattice of signature~$(b,2)$, with~$b>2$. \begin{enumerate}[label=(\roman{*})] \item The cone~$\cone_{X}$ has \emph{infinitely many} accumulation rays if and only if~$b\ge 34$.
 They are all generated by~$\QQ$-cycles, in particular~$\cone_{X}$ is rational. \item The accumulation cone of the cone of special cycles~$\cone_{X}$ is pointed, rational, polyhedral, and of dimension~$\dim {{M_1}^{\!1+b/2}}$. \end{enumerate} \end{thm} Along the proof of Theorem~\ref{thm;mainintrobis} we will deduce the following relation between~$\cone_{X}$ and~${\cone'}_{\!\!
 X}$. \begin{prop} The cones~$\cone_{X}$ and~${\cone'}_{\!\!
 X}$ intersect only at the origin.
 Moreover, the accumulation cone of~$\cone_{X}$ contains~$-{\cone'}_{\!\!
 X}$. \end{prop} In this article we also classify all accumulation rays of~$\cone_{X}$.
 The following result provides the ones that may be extremal in the accumulation cone of~$\cone_{X}$; see Section~\ref{sec;accrays} and Section~\ref{sec;acrayschow} for a detailed description of all remaining accumulation rays.
-We denote by~$\mu$ the Möbius function, and by~$\sigma_{s}(n)$ the sum of the~$s$-th powers of the positive divisors of~$n$. \begin{thm} The accumulation cone of~$\cone_{X}$ is generated by the rays \bes \RR_{\ge0}\cdot\bigg(\sum_{t^2|m}\mu(t)\sigma_{b/2}(m/t^2) \{H_{m/t^2}\}\cdot\{\omega\} \bigg), \ees indexed over~$m\in\ZZ_{>0}$, where~$H_n$ denotes the~$n$-th Heegner divisor of~$X$. \end{thm}
+We denote by~$\mu$ the Möbius function. \begin{thm} The accumulation cone of~$\cone_{X}$ is generated by the rays \be \RR_{\ge0}\cdot\bigg(\sum_{t^2|m}\mu(t) \{H_{m/t^2}\}\cdot\{\omega\} \bigg), \ee indexed over~$m\in\ZZ_{>0}$, where~$H_n$ denotes the~$n$-th Heegner divisor of~$X$. \end{thm} If the arithmetic group giving rise to the orthogonal Shimura variety~$X$ is large enough, then the ray~\eqref{eqv2;introacconeshimura} is generated by the intersection of~$\{\omega\}$ with an irreducible component of the Heegner divisor~$\{H_m\}$.
+This is explained in Section~\ref{sec;acrayschow} by means of the so-called \emph{primitive} Heegner divisors.

 The key result to deduce Theorem~\ref{thm;mainintrobis} is Kudla's modularity conjecture, recently proved by Bruinier and Raum~\cite{brra;modconj}, which enables us to deduce geometric properties of $\cone_X$ via arithmetic properties of the Fourier coefficients of genus~$2$ Siegel modular forms, as we briefly recall.